lekrsu/shfw-walkthrough/README.md

    - Configure as follows: 15 km/h, 0A, 1500.

 4. Under Motor Settings, select 20 or 24khz.

+## Explanation of PI Control and Acceleration Boost

+### PI Control for Voltage Time Conversion

+The PI control system converts amperes into voltage time.
+This process scales the voltage time from 0 to 31128, where 31128 represents 100%.
+This scaling is done for both current components.
+If the total time exceeds 31128, the values are adjusted down to a new value accordingly.

+### Voltage Measurement and Compensation

+The system measures only the voltage time, using a 100% duty cycle at maximum potential speed.
+This method allows the system to perform consistently at different voltages without requiring firmware adjustments.
+The PWM (Pulse Width Modulation) cycle is kept high continuously, operating similarly to a DC engine.

+### Implementation Specifics

+- **16-bit Counters:** The system uses 16-bit counters to implement PWM.
+The counters stop 4 loops before the end of the frequency.
+- **Duty Cycle Limit:** The duty cycle is limited to 95%, as achieving 100% is theoretically possible but impractical.
+- **Voltage Relevance:** Voltage is not directly relevant for control.
+Instead, the control manages the phase duration.
+For example:
+  - Phase A might be high for 10 ms
+  - Phase B might be high for 5 ms
+  - Phase C might be high for a shorter duration

+However, it is important to note that the actual phase times are much shorter than these examples.

+### Acceleration Boost

+To explain the acceleration boost, let's consider an example involving the existing PI control.
+The goal is to manipulate the control's behavior without changing its parameters.

+In this example, the target current is initially set higher, increasing from 40A to 60A temporarily.
+Before the control reaches 40A, the target is reset back to 40A.
+This approach enables the motor to respond more quickly without requiring more current permanently.
+However, this causes the proportional component to increase, leading to higher electricity consumption.
+The extra energy needed for this acceleration must be sourced from somewhere.

 ### Field Weakening Calculations and Logic

 #### What is Field Weakening?